Last updated: First published:

 on it).

-The transition groups are rendered in the order they appear as children of the ::view-transition
+The transition groups are rendered in the order they were created and appear as children of the ::view-transition

 pseudo-element.
 Groups at the beginning of the list are rendered first, with later groups painted on top.